Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Inference Details

-We evaluate model performance by computing the log-likelihood assigned to held-out data.
+In a fully Bayesian analysis, the hyperparameters could be given weak priors and sampled within the MCMC loop, as described in the optional steps of Algorithm~\ref{alg:collapsedgibbs}.
+Alternatively, a practitioner could use cross-validation to estimate hyperparameters based on the log probability assigned to held-out data.
 Partitioning the data into training and testing sets must be done somewhat carefully.
 For example, in the neural sequence detection example, we cannot withhold time intervals completely or else the model will not accurately predict latent sequences occurring in these intervals; likewise, we cannot withhold individual neurons completely or else the model will not accurately predict the response parameters of those held out cells.
 Thus, we adopt a ``speckled'' holdout strategy \cite{Wold1978}.
-We treat held-out spikes as missing data and sample them as part of the MCMC algorithm.
+See~\cref{fig:crossval}A. We treat held-out data points as missing data and sample them as part of the MCMC algorithm.
 (Their conditional distribution is fully specified by the generative model.)

-A similar approach holds for the diplomatic cables example, where we must ensure that we see at least one cable for each entity in order to estimate that entity's parameters can be inferred.
-More generally, in spatial or spatiotemporal settings, we hold out random regions of space, as described in the main text.
+\Cref{fig:crossval}B-C illustrate this missing data imputation procedure synthetic data from the neural spike train model described in~\cref{sec:spike_trains}.
+Here, there are two sequence types (red and blue).
+The gray regions in~\cref{fig:crossval}C denote held-out neurons and intervals, and the yellow dots are imputed spikes from one sample of the MCMC chain. \Cref{fig:crossval}D shows the likelihood of the train and test (held-out) spikes as a function of MCMC iteration: both plateau after a few hundred iterations. \Cref{fig:crossval}E shows how the log likelihood of test spikes can be used to set hyperparameters, like the number of sequence types, using cross-validation.
+Here, the test log likelihood peaks at the true number of sequence types.